Tamil Nadu Dr. Ambedkar Law University: Campus

-Chief minister J Jayalalithaa in February 2016 unveiled a state-of-the-art campus for the TN Dr Ambedkar Law University at Perungudi next to Taramani MRTS station.
+Chief minister J. Jayalalithaa in February 2016 unveiled a state-of-the-art campus for the Tamil Nadu Dr Ambedkar Law University at Perungudi next to Taramani MRTS station.
 The new campus has separate blocks for administration and classes, besides a library at a cost of 59.27 crore.
 The CM opened the facility through video conferencing from her chamber at the Secretariat.
 The campus also has hostel facilities for girls and a playground with gallery.